What Does a Data Warehouse Architect Do?

 Education requirements

 Many employers also seek candidates with specific certifications to demonstrate expertise in the software and programming systems required within this role.
-Companies like IMB or Hadoop offer credentials that can offer a chance to learn more about the different applications needed and earn a resume-building credential.
+Companies like IBM and Google offer credentials that can offer a chance to learn more about the different applications needed and earn a resume-building credential.
 These certifications help to set you apart from other professionals and make you more competitive in the data warehouse architect space.

 You are Currently on slide 1